elhammj/EDotTech/README.md

 - Avaliable for both public users and registered users
 2. **Items for a category**: run in `http://localhost:5000/<int:category_id>/items`
 - It shows all the items under a selected category
-- Avaliable for both public users and registered users
+- Avaliable only for registered users
 3. **Item's Details**: run in `http://localhost:5000//<int:category_id>/items/<int:item_id>/`
 - It shows item's details
 - Avaliable only for registered users